rlehfeld/rpyc-ng/docs/api.rst

    api/utils_authenticators
    api/utils_registry

-* :ref:`api-server` - The core implementation of RPyC servers; includes the implementation of the forking and threaded servers.
+* :ref:`api-server` - The core implementation of RPyC-NG servers; includes the implementation of the forking and threaded servers.

-* :ref:`api-registry` - Implementation of the Service Registry; the registry is a bonjour-like discovery agent, with which RPyC servers register themselves, and allows clients to locate different servers by name.
+* :ref:`api-registry` - Implementation of the Service Registry; the registry is a bonjour-like discovery agent, with which RPyC-NG servers register themselves, and allows clients to locate different servers by name.

 * :ref:`api-authenticators` - Implementation of two common authenticators, for SSL and TLSlite.